Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 	#1: lzo lzo-rle lz4 lz4hc [zstd]
 	#2: lzo lzo-rle lz4 [lz4hc] zstd

 Alternative compression algorithms are sorted by priority.
-In the example above, zstd is used as the first alternative algorithm, which has priority of 1, while lz4hc is configured as a compression algorithm with priority 2.
+In the woke example above, zstd is used as the woke first alternative algorithm, which has priority of 1, while lz4hc is configured as a compression algorithm with priority 2.
 Alternative compression algorithm's priority is provided during algorithms configuration:::